bt93/nanny_app/README.md

 }
 ```

-**Add a Caretaker**

-POST - `/api/caretakers` - Creates a new Caretaker and if successful returns that data in JSON and `201`.

 **Update Caretaker**

-PUT - `/api/caretakers/{id}` - Will update the caretaker given and return that data in JSON and `201`.
+PUT - `/api/caretakers` - Will update the current caretaker and return that data in JSON and `201`.
 If caretaker doesn't exist, returns a `404`.

 **Delete Caretaker**

-DELETE - `/api/caretakers/{id}` - Will delete the caretaker info at that id and return a `204`.
+DELETE - `/api/caretakers` - Will delete the current caretaker info and return a `204`.
 If caretaker doesn't exist, returns a `404`.

 ### Parents